In my previous column offering resources for apologetics and

 you remember the first time you read The

-Autobiography of Anne Frank
+Autobiography of Anne Frank, or, say,

-by Corrie Ten Boom?
+The Hiding Place by Corrie Ten Boom?
 Or

 the quartet of autobiographies by Frederick Buechner?
 Or Kathleen Norris?
 (Surely if you are a Hearts & Minds